Programs for Everyone

-A double major is a Michigan Tech bachelor's degree with two majors and is granted when all requirements of both curricula are satisfied at the same time.
+A double major is a Michigan Technological University bachelor's degree with two majors and is granted when all requirements of both curricula are satisfied at the same time.
 A student who completes a double major will be awarded one diploma listing both majors, for example, "Bachelor of Science in Mechanical Engineering with an additional major in Mathematics".

 - The double major is distinctly different from the second degree.
 Majoring in two subjects does not require additional credit hours beyond departmental requirements and only a single degree is granted.
 Double majors work best for degree programs with similar curricular structures.
 When two majors have very different requirements necessitating the completion of 32 or more "additional" credits, students should consider a second degree program that results in the awarding of two distinct baccalaureate degrees and diplomas.